-- Mix the onion powder, garlic powder, pepper, 2 tsp olive oil, 1 tsp soy sauce, and 1 tsp honey.
+- Mix the onion powder, garlic powder, pepper, 2 teaspoon olive oil, 1 teaspoon soy sauce, and 1 teaspoon honey.

 - Place the brussel sprouts in a large bowl and pour in the seasonings.
 Coat evenly until every surface is covered.

 Air Fryer Instructions